shkimturf/HIJSONModel/readme.md

 # HIJSONModel

-Base model to use objective-c project to encode or decode from JSON server response.
+Basic model to use objective-c project to encode or decode from JSON server response.
 It supports to create objective-c class from server response.

 ## Environments